docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 https://github.com/Adobe-CEP/Samples/tree/master/PProPanel

-If the filetype is an existing filetype supported by Premiere Pro, then set a high value in imIm­ portInfoRec.priority to give your importer the first opportunity to handle the file.
+If the filetype is an existing filetype supported by Premiere Pro, then set a high value in ``imImportInfoRec.priority`` to give your importer the first opportunity to handle the file.

 For your filetype to be visible in the Proxy > Attach Proxies window, set imIndFormatRec. flags \|= xfIsMovie (this flag is labeled obsolete, but still needed for this case)